-" posted solid week-to-week gains for its penultimate results show, but FOX still couldn't match CBS, which started strong with "The Big Bang Theory" and cruised to victory in most key measures.
+"American Idol" posted solid week-to-week gains for its penultimate results show, but FOX still couldn't match CBS, which started strong with "The Big Bang Theory" and cruised to victory in most key measures.

 The news was less good for ABC's "Wipeout," which had a weak summer return, while CBS' "Elementary" hit a series low.

 Among adults 18-49, CBS averaged a 2.7 rating for Thursday night, topping ABC and NBC's 2.4 rating in the key demographic.
 NBC was fourth with a 1.5 key demo rating, while The CW did a 0.7 key demo rating.